-SHIRTS, constructed to fit the figure, without creasing with peculiar accuracy.-POPE and PLANTE, 4, Water-loo-place, Pall-mall, London.
+SHIRTS, constructed to fit the figure, without creasing with peculiar accuracy.-POPE and PLANTE, 4, Waterloo-place, Pall-mall, London.

-.
 POPE AND PLANTE'S

-LADIES'ELASTIC SUPPORTING BANDS, for use before and after Accouchement, admirably adapted for giving effi-cient support, and EXTREME LIGHTNESS-a point little attended to in the comparatively clumsy contrivances and fabrics hitherto employed.
-Instructions for measurement, with prices, on application, and the articles sent by post from the Manufacturers and Inventors, COPE and PLANTE, 4, Waterloo-place, Pall-mall, London, S.W.
+LADIES'ELASTIC SUPPORTING BANDS, for use before and after Accoucliement, admirably adapted for giving effi-cient support, and EXTREME LIGHTNESS-a point little attended to in the comparatively clunsy contrivances and fabrics hitherto employed.
+Instructions for measurement, with prices, on application, and the articles sent by post from the Manufacturers and Inventors, POPE and PLANTE, 4, Waterloo-place, Pall-mall, London, S.W.

 KNOW THYSELF.
-MARIE COUPELLE continues her vivid and interesting delineations of character from an examination of the handwritings of individuals, in a style never before attempted in England.
-Persons desirous of knowing their own charac-England, Persons desirous of knowing their own charac-teristics, or those of any friend, must enclose a specimen of their writing, stating sex and age, with fourteen penny postage stamps, to Miss Coupelle, 69, Castle-street, Newman-street, London, and they will receive per return a full detail of the gifts, defects, talents, tastes affections, &c., of the writer, with many other things calculated to be useful through life,-From F. N...-"I consider your skill sur-prising."
+MARIE COUPELLE continues her vivid and interasting delineations of character from an examination of the handwritings of individuals, in a style never before attempted in England.
+Persons desirous of knowing their own charac-teristics, or those of any friend, must enclose a specimen of their writing, stating sex and age, with fourteen penny postage stamps, to Miss Coupelle, 69, Castle-street, Newmanpostage stamps, to Miss Coupelle, 69, Castle-street, Newman-street, London, and they will receive per roturn a full detail of the gifts, defects, talents, tastes affections, &c., of the writer, with many other things calculated to be useful through life.-From F. N..-"I consider your skill sur-prising."
 C. S.-"Y our description of her character is re-markably correct."
-H. W,-"Your sketch of my character is marvellously correct."
-Miss F;-"Mamma says the cha-racter you sont me is a true one."
-W. N.-"Your have described him very accurately."
+II.
+W.-"Your sketch of my character is marvellously correct."
+Miss F..-"Manning asys the cha-racter you sent me is a true one."
+W. N.-"You have described him very accurately."